Intercellular competitive growth dynamics with microenvironmental feedback

-In this paper, we simplify the mathematical model of intercellular competition for growth based on assumptions and introduce microenvironmental feedback mechanisms to regulate the competitive ability of functional cells.
-The conclusions in the absence of microenvironmental feedback are consistent with Ref. \cite{Nelson2017}: without intercellular competition, the organism rapidly senesces.
-When intercellular competition exists, senescence is significantly inhibited and the organism's lifespan is extended, but cancer cells unavoidably break out.
-With the introduction of microenvironmental feedback, we find that microenvironmental feedback mechanisms can also extend the lifespan of organisms($\theta<3.8$).
+In summary, we have studied the dynamical behavior of a mathematical model of intercellular competition, where a microenvironmental feedback mechanism is introduced to regulate the competitive ability of the different types of cells.
+In the absence of microenvironmental feedback, our model produces results consistent with those found in Ref.~\cite{Nelson2017}, i.e., intercellular competition can weed out senescent cells, but the unlimited proliferation of cancer cells leads to inevitable aging.
+With the involvement of the microenvironmental feedback, however, we find that the lifespan of the multicellular organisms can be effectively extended as long as the regulation rate of cancer cells on the microenvironment is not so strong.

-Malignant tumors can shorten the lifespan of the organism\cite{Campisi2009}.
-In recent years, with the improvement of medical treatment, the average lifespan shortened by cancer is decreasing.
-The reduction in lifespan described by our model is close to the data for non-Hodgkin lymphoma in Canada from 1980 to 2015\cite{Pham2020}.
-This process is achieved in our model by reducing the feedback rate of cancer cell fitness to the microenvironment.
-It corresponds to the inhibition of the spread of the TME.
-Therefore, targeted therapies that aim at the TME can effectively extend the lifespan of cancer patients\cite{Chen2015,Jiang2020,Xiao2021}.
+It is well known that malignant tumors can greatly shorten the lifespan of the organisms~\cite{Campisi2009}.
+In recent years, the average lifespan shortened by cancer is decreasing owning to the improvement of medical treatment.
+Interestingly, the reduction in the lifespan revealed by our model matches quite well with the data for non-Hodgkin lymphoma in Canada from 1980 to 2015~\cite{Pham2020}, which suggests that our proposed model might serves as a good candidate to treat the interactions of different types of cells in real organisms.
+Our results highlight specially the important role of the feedback rate of the fraction of cancer cells relative to the fraction of senescent cells to the microenvironment in extending the lifespan of the organism.
+In the presence of the microenvironmental feedback, the development of the TME can be efficiently postponed.
+In this sense, we contend that $\theta$ (i.e., the feedback strength of the cancer cells regulating the microenvironment, which could be characterized by the frequency and intensity of medical treatments in realistic situations) should be considered as a relevant index for measuring the effectiveness of treatments targeting the inhibition of TME.

-In exploring the effect of cancer cell competitive ability on the lifespan of organisms, we have discovered an interesting non-monotonic phenomenon which can be explained by the Parrondo's paradox\cite{Harmer1999,Harmer2000,Harmer2001}.
-In the framework of intercellular competition for growth, too little competitive ability of cancer cells is a losing strategy because it cannot reverse the tendency of senescent cells to accumulate.
-In addition, too much competitive ability for cancer cells is also a losing strategy, because too much competitive ability makes it difficult for even functional cells to survive leading to the cancerous transformation of the organisms.
-At the optimum K value, the organism combines these two strategies to achieve the longest lifespan.
-Environmental feedback mechanisms amplify this phenomenon, because the competitive ability of functional cells is strategically reduced when cancer cells over-proliferated and increased when senescent cells over-accumulate.